cerisara/arxiv2kindle/README.md

+# NEW: convert from conference-like PDF to Kindle

+Assumes 2 columns, removes title, crop each column into smaller blocks that are rendered as PDF/image onto the Kindle.

+See pdf2kindle.sh

+# Convert from arXiv latex to Kindle

 Assuming that you have a number of references of arXiv papers disseminated in text files within a known directory, this little script will: